 I believe in doing socially responsible research and development.
 Some recent projects I have worked on include: Helping novice teachers learn using digital video; designing STEM activities for after-school and summer programs in urban schools; facilitating practice in virtual worlds; and technology-enhanced safety awareness training.

 In addition to textbooks and book chapters, I have published in quality journals such as Educational Technology Research and Development, Educational Technology, The Journal of Research on Technology in Education, The Journal of Educational Multimedia and Hypermedia, The Journal of Technology and Teacher Education, Educational Media International, and Technology, Pedagogy, and Education among others.
-I also have an edited book on Digital Video for Teacher Education coming in 2014 with Routledge Press.
+I also have an edited book on Digital Video for Teacher Education out now with Routledge Press.

 I have guest-edited two special issues of Educational Technology; I serve on the Editorial Board of the Journal of Research on Technology in Education; I serve on the Board of Consulting Editors for Educational Technology Research and Development; I serve on the Board of Reviewers for the Journal of Teacher Education; and I regularly review for Computers and Education.